Mike Buck (American football)

-Michael Eric Buck (born April 22, 1967) is a former American football quarterback in the National Football League.
+Michael Eric Buck (born April 22, 1967) is an American former professional football player who was a quarterback in the National Football League (NFL).

-Early years
+Early life

 He attended high school at Sayville, New York, and played college football at the University of Maine.

 Professional career

-Mike Buck was a 6th round selection (156th overall pick) in the 1990 NFL Draft by the New Orleans Saints.
+Mike Buck was a sixth round selection (156th overall pick) in the 1990 NFL draft by the New Orleans Saints.
 Buck made his NFL debut in 1991 playing for the New Orleans Saints.
 Buck would play for the Saints through the 1993 NFL season.
 Buck would later play for the Arizona Cardinals and Miami Dolphins of the NFL.